Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 • Outdoor elements mean weather planning is essential (they have wet-weather options available)

-Choosing the Right Venue for Your Wedding: My Final Thoughts for You
+Choosing the Right Venue for Your Wedding: Final Thoughts

-Having been through the wedding planning ropes before, I know you’ve got a million and one things to consider for your big day.
+I know you’ve got a million things to consider for your big day.
 My top tips for narrowing your venue shortlist are to consider:

-• Whether you prefer cocktail-style or formal dining
+• Whether you prefer cocktail-style (Burnt Orange/Gili Rooftop) or formal dining (Sergeants Mess/N’Galawa Terrace)

-Having illustrated many (many) weddings in my career, venues that offer natural light, thoughtful flow, and relaxed pacing consistently create the most enjoyable guest experiences and the most memorable moments.
+Having illustrated 3 years worth of weddings in my career, venues that offer natural light, thoughtful flow, and relaxed pacing consistently create the most enjoyable guest experiences and the memorable moments.

 Next